Blog

 The lure consists of two parts: an SMS message and a website to which the victim is sent.
 The SMS could be a standard SMS or, as we have observed recently, a Class 0 SMS which causes the phone to display an immediate pop-up over any app and the lock screen.
 If the victim dismisses this message, no trace is left on the phone.
 Class 0 SMS are normally used in emergency situations, but should not be confused with national mobile alert systems that function differently.

-Once the victim follows the link, they are presented with a clone of the real banking page, complete with mobile detection and responsive design (see below).
+Once the victim follows the link, they are presented with a clone of the real banking page, complete with mobile detection and responsive design.
 The page also drops a cookie to identify the victim if they were to visit the page again.
-This enables the attacker to keep their campaign organised as well as having functions in the phishing kit to block and redirect either those victims in which they have no interest or security professionals entering dummy details to track where the stolen information ends up.
+This enables the attacker to keep their campaign organised and also has functions in the phishing kit to block and redirect either those victims in which they have no interest or security professionals entering dummy details to track where the stolen information ends up.

 The Gateway